stefanmaar/psysmon_doc/en/_tutorial_sonnblick_events/14_detection_binding.md

 ~~~

 ## Adding an event catalog
+For the event binding process, first an event catalog has to be created and then the detection binding will be done using the time window looper.
+The detections created in the [STA/LTA detection chapter][chap-stalta-detection] are needed for this step.

 Open the 'catalogs' collection and disable the `edit detection catalogs` node in the collection.
 Then add the collection node `edit event catalogs` to the collection.

 {% include insert_image.html key="catalogs-collection" %}